 The Tate Modern is one of the great museums of London and one of the most visited.
 A part of the Tate group, the Tate Modern is England’s primary national gallery of international modern art.

-The museum opened in 2000 in the former Bankside Power Station.
-This is why the Tate Modern’s architecture might appear jarring to visitors: it’s actually a refurbished industrial building!
+The museum opened in 2000 in the former Bankside Power Station and this is why the Tate Modern’s architecture might appear jarring to visitors: it’s actually a refurbished industrial building!